What is hydramnios?

-- Closely watching the amount of amniotic fluid you have.
-Your healthcare provider will check this at visits.
+Closely watching the amount of amniotic fluid you have.
+Your healthcare provider will check this at your visits.

 This is called amnioreduction with amniocentesis.
-You may need to have this test done
+You may need to have this done more

-- Delivery.
-If problems are too risky for you or your baby, you may need to have your baby early.
+Delivery.
+If problems are too risky for you or your baby, you may need to deliver your baby

 Too much amniotic fluid can cause your uterus to become too large.
 This may lead to

 preterm labor.
 Or the amniotic sac may break too early.

 This condition is also linked with birth defects.
 When the sac breaks, large amounts